eigengo/activator-spray-twitter/tutorial/index.md

 Naturally, the you will need to replace the ``*``s with the values in your consumer token and secret; and token value and secret.

-Having added the file above, you can see the application "in action", by run ``sbt run`` in an ANSI terminal.
+Having added the file above, you can see the application "in action", by running ``sbt run`` in an ANSI terminal.
 Once running, type in ``track christmas``, ``track daley``, or anything else that tickles your fancy and rejoice in the humanity's collective wisdom.